samsquire/mazzle/README.md

 * Sets up a Prometheus instance for monitoring instances.
 * Installs node_exporter on Vault, NAT instance and bastion.
 * Sets up a Certificate authority on a Hashicorp Vault server instance.
-* Initializes the Vault automatically and encrypts the secrets.
+* Initializes the Vault automatically and encrypts the Vault init secrets.
 * Creates an AMI with the certificate authority certificate pre-installed.

 # Supported tools